-In late 2010 it emerged that the too high 2009 quota would be cut by only 4%, meaning that 12,900 tons would be caught each year.
+In late 2010 it emerged that the 2009 quota, widely regarded as far too high by conservation groups, would be cut by only 4%, meaning that 12,900 tons would be caught each year.
 Scientists had warned that the quota should be no higher than 6,000 tons if the numbers of bluefin tuna were to recover.
 The idea of no fishing zones was also dismissed by ICCAT.
-This led to Dr. Sergi Tudela, Head of WWF Mediterranean’s Fisheries Programme to say:
+This led to Dr. Sergi Tudela, Head of World Wildlife Fund’s Mediterranean’s Fisheries Programme to say:

 “After years of observing ICCAT and countless opportunities to do the right thing, it is clear to us that the commission’s interests lie not in the sustainable harvesting of bluefin tuna but in pandering to short-term business interests.”
 Source.

 Greenpeace also stated that the word ‘conservation’ should be removed from the name of ICCAT.

 Further problems are that due to illegal, unregulated and unreported fishing of tuna the true catch levels could be double official figures, meaning that ICCAT should take an even stronger approach to cutting quotas.
 Furthermore, as all tuna species are under such immense commercial pressure the average size of tuna caught in the ICCAT area has been consistently reducing over the past few decades, as more individual fish are needed to reach quotas.
 The result of smaller and smaller fish being caught is that many fish are being taken from the sea before they have had a chance to reproduce themselves.